temporalio/proposals/all-sdk/external-client-configuration.md

     * `<name>` - Profile object with configuration values.
 Profile names are case-insensitive. 💭 Why?
 They are needed for environment variables which are case insensitive.
 It is a validation error to have a config file with two separately-cased profile names that are equal case-insensitively.
       * `address` - Client address, aka gRPC "host:port".
+This cannot be a URL, it must be `host:port`.
       * `namespace` - Client namespace.
       * `apiKey` - Client API key.
       * `tls` - A boolean (true is same as empty object) _or_ an object.
 Note the default for this value is dependent